Relax into a New Dialect

 After this course, you will…

-Approach other dialects armed with a strong ear and IPA.
+Approach other dialects armed with a strong ear and the IPA.

 Know how to use a dialect to breathe truth into your character.

-Comfortably perform in a dialect without fear that your audience is wincing.
+Comfortably perform in a dialect without fear that your audience is cringing.

 Page Clements has taught actors all over the world how to strengthen the ear and use English with an authentic Irish intonation.
 The five-week course breaks down the appropriate Dublin area vowels, diphthongs, and consonants for correct oral posture.
 Actors will then learn the musical lilt to support the sounds and bring the written word to life.